lcmpembroke/CT_TDD_Laravel_library/README.md

 * Tests are run from the command line

 ## Status
-Project is: _finished_ as this particular tutoral came to an end and needed to move on in my learning.
+Project is: _finished_ as this particular tutorial came to an end.
+Time to move on in learning journey.

 ## Inspiration
 Project inspired by a desire to learn in order to return to developer role having taken a career break to raise a family.